scriptnull/docsv2/sources/pipelines/resources/cluster.md

       namespace: "<string>"                     #optional
 ```

 * resource `name` should be an easy to remember text string.
-This will appear in the visualization of this resource in the SPOG view and in the list of resources in the Pipelines `Resources` tab.
-It is also used to refer to this resource in the jobs yml.
+This will appear in the visualization of this resource in the SPOG view.
+It is also used to refer to this resource in the `shippable.jobs.yml`.
 If you have spaces in your name, you'll need to surround the value with quotes, however, as a best practice we recommend not including spaces in your names.

 * `type` is always set to 'cluster'.